 This is an unforgettable hike starting at Øvre Stilla at the top of Tverrelvdalen valley near Alta, via Stabbursdalen and southwards along the eastern shores of Iesjavri, Finnmark’s largest lake.
 We continue across “hundevidda” (the dog plain), known and dreaded by the participants in the Finnmarksløp sled dog race, towardsKarasjok and finally the fertile Karasjok valley.
-On arrival in Karasjok, we visit the Sami Parliament and have a late hamburger lunch at the bistro before heading back to Alta!

 The trip in brief

 - One night in a cabin (can be tent), two in a tent and one in mountain lodges

 - A sauna at the mountain lodges is included (for those who wish)

 - Excellent food based on local ingredients, from lunch day 1 to breakfast day 5

 - Partial support of polar dogs with packsaddles

 - Our route follows marked and unmarked trails, Sami quad bike tracks and overgrown tracks

 - A real mountain hike that requires good hiking boots, backpack and suitable outdoor clothing